Erjon Bogdani: 2012–2013: Final years under De Biasi

-Now a veteran, Bogdani continued to be a part of the national team even after the appointment of manager Gianni De Biasi, who was known for having a liking for youth players.
-He scored his first goal under De Biasi on 22 May 2012, his 16th with a penalty, in a 2–1 friendly win over Qatar at Campo de Fútbol de Vallecas.
+By this stage a senior member of the squad, Bogdani remained part of the national team following the appointment of manager Gianni De Biasi.
+He scored his first goal under De Biasi on 22 May 2012, netting his 16th international goal with a penalty in a 2–1 friendly win over Qatar at Campo de Fútbol de Vallecas.

-For the 2014 FIFA World Cup qualifiers, De Biasi had introduced young forwards into the team to create more competition for the starting eleven.
-Young forwards such as Edgar Çani, Armando Sadiku and Bekim Balaj provided competition for the established and mature internationals which were Bogdani and Hamdi Salihi.
-He played as a substitute in the opening Group E match versus Cyprus, entering at 72nd minute in place of Emiljano Vila, only to fire a 30-yard strike into the net in the 87th minute to secure a 3–1 win, a goal which many considered to be the best international goal of his career.
-It was his 69th match for Albania, which made him the fifth player with most appearances, overtaking Igli Tare and Alban Bushi.
-He started in the second match against Switzerland but was replaced in the 55th minute as Albania lost 0–2.
+For the 2014 FIFA World Cup qualifiers, De Biasi introduced several younger forwards into the squad, including Edgar Çani, Armando Sadiku and Bekim Balaj, alongside more experienced players such as Bogdani and Hamdi Salihi.
+Bogdani appeared as a substitute in the opening Group E match against Cyprus, coming on in the 72nd minute for Emiljano Vila and scoring in the 87th minute to secure a 3–1 victory, a goal which many considered to be the best international goal of his career.
+This marked his 69th appearance for Albania, making him the fifth-most capped player at the time, overtaking Igli Tare and Alban Bushi.
+He started the following match against Switzerland but was substituted in the 55th minute as Albania lost 2–0.

-Bogdani begun 2013 by netting his 18th international goal, a first-half header, in the friendly loss against Georgia on 6 February.
-He played as a late substitute in the qualifying match versus Norway as Albania took their first ever win versus them thanks to Hamdi Salihi's winner.
-This proved to be his last competitive match.
-Bogdani captained Albania for the first time in his career four days later in the friendly match against Lithuania in his 74th international appearance, playing for 70 minutes before making place for Lorik Cana.
+Bogdani began 2013 by scoring his 18th international goal, a first-half header, in a friendly defeat to Georgia on 6 February.
+He later featured as a late substitute in the qualifying match against Norway, which Albania won 1–0 for their first victory against that opponent.
+This proved to be his final competitive appearance.
+Four days later, Bogdani captained Albania for the first time in his career in a friendly match against Lithuania, earning his 74th cap before being substituted after 70 minutes.

-Retirement
+Retirement and records

-On 11 February 2014, Bogdani confirmed to have retired from the played football, thus ending his 17-year international career.
-At the time, he was Albania's fourth player with most appearances.
-He is currently the top goalscorer with 18 goals.
-He also hold records for most goals scored for Albania at FIFA World Cup qualification (8), and most goals scored as a substitute (4).
-In addition, Bogdani is also the oldest player at 35 years, 10 month, 23 days to score a goal for Albania.
+On 11 February 2014, Bogdani confirmed his retirement from professional football, ending a 17-year international career.
+At the time of his final international appearance in 2013, he had earned 75 caps for Albania, which ranked him third on the country’s all-time appearances list, whete the top ten at that time largely consisted of players from the same generation of 1990s, 2000s and 2010s with whom Bogdani had shared much of his international career.
+Bogdani remains Albania’s all-time leading goalscorer with 18 goals.
+He also holds several national team unique records, including the longest international career length (16 years, 11 months and 2 days; 24 April 1996 – 26 March 2013), the most goals scored for Albania in FIFA World Cup qualification matches (8), goals scored across the most decades (three: 1990s, 2000s and 2010s), and the most goals scored as a substitute (4), oldest player to score a goal for Albania, at the age of 35 years, 10 months and 23 days.

 Post-playing career

-Albania national team
+Albania national teams

-After retirement, Bogdani started working as a youth players' scout for the Albania national football team, where he was named on 12 August 2014 by FSHF.
+After retirement, Bogdani started working as a youth players' scout for the Albania national football team, named on 12 August 2014 by FSHF.

-On 29 August 2015, he was named as the Albania national team assistant manager by the national head coach Gianni De Biasi for replacing the departed Altin Lala.
+On 29 August 2015, he was appointed assistant coach of the senior national team under head coach Gianni De Biasi, replacing Altin Lala.